milanju/tournaments/README.md

 # Tournaments
-This is a esport tournament system build with Meteor
+This is a esport tournament system built with Meteor